CHALLENGING KELOID CASES - UNDERGOING TREATMENT

 The keloid has been very painful and tender to touch.
 Steroid injections have been extremely painful and have resulted in no clinical benefit.
 She was self-referred to Dr. Tirgan in June 2014 for management of this keloid.

 Dr. Tirgan's Treatment approach to this keloid

 This is a very challenging case.
-Patient is suffering from tremendous pain in her chest that radiates to a great distance from the keloid tissue itself.
+The patient is suffering from tremendous pain in her chest that radiates to a great distance from the keloid tissue itself.

 Treatment will result in some degree of excess pain for a few days, starting 24-48 hours after the injection and lasting 5-7 days.
-A potent pain medicine was prescribed for management of treatment induced pain in case that becomes necessary.
+A potent pain medicine was prescribed for the management of treatment-induced pain in case that becomes necessary.
 We hope to see a reduction in the overall keloid pain in two weeks.

 Cryotherapy was considered but applying cryotherapy to a very painful keloid like hers is very challenging on its own.
 Cryotherapy will be reserved for when her keloid pain comes under control with medical treatment.